ltw-webdev-3/curriculum/week-15.md

 ---
-topic: "Confectionery website completion"
+topic: "Fancy website completion"
-desc: "Finish the confectionery website by the end of the term."
+desc: "Finish the fancy website by the end of the term."
-clr: "1, 2, 3, 4, 5, 6, 7, 8, 9, 10"
+clr: "1, 2, 3, 4, 5, 6, 7, 8, 9"

 video_tutorials:
   - title: "Browser testing"